LynnG15/financial-literacy-screener/README.md

 ⚖️ **Strategic Significance:**
 - Supports national goals of **investor education and protection**.
 - Provides an **open-source framework** that can be adopted by libraries, universities, and community organizations.
-- Demonstrates the applicant’s unique combination of **analytics expertise and educational focus**, strengthening the NIW argument for substantial merit and national importance.

 ---